Bledisloe Cup: Japan

-The capital Tokyo hosted a fourth Bledisloe Test match on 31 October 2009, which the All Blacks won by 32-19.
+The capital Tokyo hosted a fourth Bledisloe test match on 31 October 2009, which the All Blacks won by 32-19.
 The game was heavily publicised to "raise the profile of rugby in the region in the run-up to the 2019 Rugby World Cup in Japan, and help bring more youngsters into playing the game."

 On 27 October 2018, the Bledisloe Cup returned to Japan for a second contest hosted this time in Yokohama with the purpose of promoting and preparing for the 2019 Rugby World Cup.
 The All Blacks defeated the Wallabies 37–20 in that third test to sweep the series.
-Attendance was around 46,000—a record for a rugby test match in Japan.
+Attendance was around 46,000—a record for a rugby test match in Japan at the time.

 Future proposals

-Behind the push from World Rugby with their League of Nations concept, only one match result would count for League of Nations points but the new season schedule must be able to accommodate a second Test each year in the new format.
+Behind the push from World Rugby with their League of Nations concept, only one match result would count for League of Nations points but the new season schedule must be able to accommodate a second test each year in the new format.
 The gate receipts from Bledisloe Cup match-ups are critical to both Rugby Australia and New Zealand Rugby Union and both nations are firm in their belief that one home match is mandatory.
 The third Bledisloe, which has long been a cash cow for both nations, could cease to exist.
 Any cash lost from forfeiting that match would be compensated by A$18 million per year in League of Nations broadcast revenue.